SuperiorJT/SuperiorJT.github.io/_posts/2020-05-19-efficiently-displaying-formatted-data.md

 	}
 }
 ```
 This works!
 The component will run the function and render only the first name.
 This is a very easy way to display our data formatted in the way we would like.
-However there are some caveats.
+However, there are some caveats.

 #### Change Detection
 It is important to keep in mind how often change detection is being triggered.
 Usually, your components will use one of 2 types of change detection: